dhaitz/CalibFW/DOCUMENTATION.md

 1. Skimming: How to create Kappa files
 ===============================================================================
+!!!
+The Skimming config files have been moved to the Skimming/zjet folder in Kappa.
+!!!

 Use CMSSW with one of the latest cfg files found in the `cfg/cmssw/` folder.
 Config files for grid-control are also available in this directory.